dianavile/Sololearn/HTML fundamentals.md

 </html>
 ```
 ### HTML Attributes
-Attributes provide additional information about an element or a tag, while also modifying them.
+Attributes provide additional information about an element or tag, and modify them.
 Most attributes have a value; the value modifies the attribute.

 Example:
 - The value of "center" indicates the content within p element should be aligned to the center